tagtogorg/tagtog-doc/projects.md

   <div class="page-subsection">
     <div class="two-third-col">
       <h4>Relations</h4>
       <p>You can <strong> annotate relations</strong> in text.
 For that you must first create a new <code>Relation Type</code> by clicking the <code>New Relation Type</code> button.
-Afterwards you must choose two <code>Entity Types</code>, those types you want to identify relations for.
-Optionally you can add a description for the relation.
-For example, below you can see a new relation type between vehicle parts and vehicle models.</p>
+After just choose two Entity Types, those types you want to identify relations for.
+Optionally you can add a <code>description</code> for the relation.
+For example, a new relation type between vehicle parts and vehicle models.</p>
     </div>
     <div class="one-third-col">
       {% include image.html name="settings-new-relation-type.PNG"%}
     </div>
     <div class="two-third-col">
       <p>Currently you cannot extract relations in text automatically.
-However, as a workaround, you can extract the entities automatically and based on the distance in text infer a relation.</p>
+However, as a workaround, you can extract the entities automatically and based on the distance in text, infer a relation.</p>
     </div>
     <div class="one-third-col">
       <div class="message">